50 Therapeutic Mental Health Journal Prompts

 Journal Prompts for Mental Health Overview

-Here are some therapeutic journal prompts for mental health:
+Here are 50 therapeutic journal prompts for mental health:

 - Write down five things that make you incredibly happy and describe why they make you feel this way.